 - (a) General Rule.
-Local rules, forms, and standing orders must not be inconsistent with other laws or rules and must be published on the Office of Court Administration's website, as required by Rule 3a of the Texas Rules of Civil Procedure and Rule 1.2 of the Texas Rules of Appellate Procedure. - a.(b) Multi-Court Counties.
-In multi-court counties having two or more court divisions, each division must adopt a single set of local rules, forms, and standing orders which shall that govern all courts in the division. - (c) Local Rule Contents.
+Local rules, forms, and standing orders must not be inconsistent with other laws or rules and must be published on the Office of Court Administration's website. - a.(b) Multi-Court Counties.
+In multi-court counties having two or more court divisions, each division must adopt a single set of local rules, forms, and standing orders which shallthat govern all courts in the division. - (c) Local Rule Contents.
 Local rules must include: - b.
-(1) Pprovisions for fair distribution of the caseload among the judges in the county; - c.
+(1) Pprovisions for fair distribution of the caseload among the judges in the county: - e.
 Provisions to ensure uniformity of forms to be used by the courts under Rules 165a and 166, T.R.C.P. - d.
-(2) Ddesignation of the responsibility for emergency and special matters: - e.
-(3) Pplans for judicial vacation, sick leave, attendance at educational programs, and similar matters: and - (4) any other content required by Section 74.093(b) of the Government Code. - (d) Format.
+(2) Ddesignation of the responsibility for emergency and special matters; - e.
+(3) Pplans for judicial vacation, sick leave, attendance at educational programs, and similar matters: and - (4) any other content required by sections 27.061 or 74.093(b) of the Texas Government Code. - (d) Format.
 Local rules, forms, and standing orders must be submitted in a format specified by the Office of Court Administration. - (e) Presiding Judge Authority.
-The presiding judge of an administrative judicial region may direct a court in the region to amend or withdraw a local rule, form, or standing order if the presiding judge determines that the rule fails to comply with Rule 3a of the Texas Rules of Civil Procedure or that it is unfair or unduly burdensome.
+The presiding judge of an administrative judicial region may direct a court in the region to amend or withdraw a local rule, form, or standing order if the presiding judge determines that the rule, form, or standing order fails to comply with Rule 3a of the Texas Rules of Civil Procedure or that it is unfair or unduly burdensome.

-or withdraw a local rule, form, or standing order if the Supreme Court determines that the rule fails to comply with Rule 3a of the Texas Rules of Civil Procedure or Rule 1.2 of the Texas Rules of Appellate Procedure or that it is unfair or unduly burdensome.
+(f) Supreme Court Authority.
+The Supreme Court may direct a court to amend or withdraw a local rule, form, or standing order if the Supreme Court determines that the rule, form, or standing order fails to comply with Rule 3a of the Texas Rules of Civil Procedure or Rule 1.2 of the Texas Rules of Appellate Procedure or that it is unfair or unduly burdensome.

-Comment to 2022 change: Rule 10 is amended to implement the changes to Texas Rule of Civil Procedure 3a and Texas Rule of Appellate Procedure 1.2.
+Comment to 2023 change: Rule 10 is amended to implement the changes to Texas Rule of Civil Procedure 3a and Texas Rule of Appellate Procedure 1.2.
+But it also applies to local justice court rules authorized by section 27.061 of the Texas Government Code.
 Paragraphs (e) and (f) expressly authorize the regional presiding judges and the Supreme Court to direct changes to or the repeal of local rules, forms, and standing orders.

-Texas Rules of Judicial Administration (CLEAN VERSON)
+Texas Rules of Judicial Administration (Clean Version)